agnelvishal/IPFS-search-engine/Readme.md

  3. Search - Parse content from webpage and put into Elasticsearch

- 4. Frontend - UI for search engine.
+ 4. Frontend - UI for search engine and calls for the API

 ## To do